|

 Having this support, Germany put itself forward as a candidate for a permanent seat on the UN Security Council.

 Germany, being one of the strongest industrial nations in the world, is doing a lot for the UN, even more than France, who is a permanent member since the establishment of the UN after World War II.
-Germany makes the 3rd-largest contribution to the
+Germany makes the 3rd-largest contribution to the UN, just behind the USA and Japan and is the 2nd-largest troop provider for UN missions, right after the USA.

 Germany also sees itself as natural candidate because of its regional role as the centre of the EU.
 It is the largest country in the EU concerning population and economic output and can serve the UN as an intermediary between Eastern and Western Europe.